“Talent Show, My…(Whistle)!”

 First, Fern shows up at the Monkees door as a curvy and mature looking Girl Scout.
 With a squeaky voice, she pretends to sell cookies, hoping to get to Davy, but they quickly shut her out.
 Micky says, “Girl Scout my…” and the soundtrack helpfully fills in the implied “ass” with a whistle.
 Micky’s mouth didn’t say it, he just stopped at “my.”
 (Different than “The Devil and Peter Tork” when they’re all clearly mouthing the word “hell” that gets bleeped out.)

 The next day, I assume, since they’re all wearing different shirts, they send Davy upstairs when they hear a knock at the door.
 It’s Fern posing as a passport photographer.
 Micky foolishly says yes to her, and she takes a picture of the three of them with a turn-of-the century camera, which magically gives them turn-of the century costumes for a second.
 The flash blinds them and she rushes upstairs to find Davy.
-Mike quickly stops her, trying hard to keep control of this.
+Mike quickly stops her, trying hard to keep control of this situation.
 The boys show her the door.

 Davy is tired of being confined and he starts to lose it, but Mike is firm with him.
 Davy argues they’ll have to tie him down if they want to keep him inside.
 Mike and Micky exchange glances and Mike makes a comical face, ridiculously pleased with the idea.